ankitsingh2633/xenonstack2/README.md

-# xenonstack2

-Connector - Car Themed Login Page
+Anime Connector - Anime Themed Login Page

-Connector is a simple web application that provides a car-themed login and signup experience.
-Users can log in or sign up to access their profiles.
+Anime Connector is a web application that offers an immersive anime-themed login and signup experience.
+Users can log in or sign up to access their anime profiles and connect with fellow anime enthusiasts.

 Features:

-1. Car-Themed Design: Enjoy a visually appealing login and signup page with a car-themed aesthetic.
+1. Anime-Inspired Design: Dive into a captivating login and signup page adorned with your favorite anime characters and aesthetics.

 2. Login and Signup: Users can securely log in or sign up using their email and password.

-3. Profile Pages: Upon successful login, users are redirected to profile pages.
+3. Anime Profiles: Upon successful login, users are redirected to their anime profiles, where they can showcase their favorite anime, characters, and more.

 Technologies Used: